IvanVeloz/wonderful-packages/README.md

 # UNOFFICIAL macOS wonderful-packages

-Repository containing the build scripts and infrastructure for Wonderful's Pacman-based packaging specifically for macOS.
+Repository containing **unofficial** build scripts and infrastructure based on Wonderful's Pacman-based packaging, specifically for macOS.

-Note: Support is not provided by upstream.
+Note: Support is not provided by the Wonderful Toolchain upstream.
 I am happy to provide you volunteer support on this repo's issue tracker.
 If you want to report issues upstream, reproduce them using a Linux VM on your Mac with the official sources to rule out macOS specific issues.

 ## Supported targets